-A. An air leakage site inspection shall be performed at approximately 60% completion of the building envelope.
+B. An air leakage site inspection shall be performed at approximately 60% completion of the building envelope.
 The air leakage site inspection shall be conducted by an air leakage testing company approved by the Competent Authority.
 The identified issues and recommended rectifications must be recorded in an air leakage site inspection report.
 The contractor shall rectify all major issues and provide a summary of the undertaken actions.

-B. Government buildings (regardless the built up area) and other building types exceeding 5,000 m2 BUA or with a cooling load of 1 megawatt (MW) or greater shall be tested for air leakage in addition to an air leakage site inspection.
-The air leakage into or out of the building shall not exceed 7.5 m3 of air per hour for each square meter of the building envelope (7.5m3/hr/m2), at an applied pressure difference of 50 Pascal.
-The air leakage inspection and test shall be conducted by an air leakage testing company approved by the Competent Authority.
+C. Government buildings shall be tested for air leakage in addition to an air leakage site inspection.
+The air leakage into or out of the building shall not exceed 7.5 $m^3$ of air per hour for each square meter of the building envelope ( $7.5m^3/hr/m^2$ ), at an applied pressure difference of 50 Pascal.
+The air leakage test shall be conducted by an air leakage testing company approved by the Competent Authority.